Contact Us |

 In 1972, just four years after the first successful hematopoietic cell transplantation (HCT), pioneers in the field of HCT realized the significance of what they were undertaking.
 Several of the pioneers in this evolving science also understood the importance of collaborating to better understand the data being generated at individual centers.
 Dr. Mortimer M. Bortin and several colleagues established the IBMTR at the Medical College of Wisconsin to do just that.
 Physicians in the field agreed to voluntarily contribute their patient data to this outcomes registry.
 At the time, there were only about 12 transplant centers and fewer than 50 patients per year worldwide receiving a transplant.

-In 1986, the U.S. Navy established the National Bone Marrow Donor Registry with one full-time employee housed at the St. Paul, MN, American Red Cross and a sub-contract with the University of Minnesota for computer support and data management.
+In 1986, the U.S. Navy established the National Bone Marrow Donor Registry with one full-time employee housed at St. Paul, MN, American Red Cross, and a sub-contract with the University of Minnesota for computer support and data management.
 The first donor search was processed in September 1987, and the first NMDP-facilitated transplant took place in December 1987.

 Again, the founders knew the critical nature of collecting outcomes data and conducting collaborative research to improve outcomes, requiring from that very first unrelated transplant that transplant centers report their patient outcomes to the NMDP.

 These two leading organizations in transplantation outcomes research were providing leadership and tools to drive improvements in survival.
 But at the same time, transplant centers needed to contribute outcomes data to two entities and valuable opportunities for synergism in these research efforts were being lost.

 So in July 2004, in the spirit of collaboration that drove those first pioneers, the IBMTR and NMDP research programs came together to form one comprehensive program.
 CIBMTR now brings the combined strength of the two organizations to address the most critical issues in HCT.